1757 - Operations in Carnatic

-On September 8, the City of Madura, after having twice stood British assaults since last February, was finally carried by storm.
+On the same day (September 8), the City of Madura, after having twice stood British assaults since last February, was finally carried by storm.

-On September 9, a French squadron disembarked the 2nd and 3rd battalions of Lorraine Infanterie (1,000 regular troops) and 50 artillerymen under the command of Colonel Antoine-Séraphin Baudoin, Chevalier de Soupire.
+On September 9, Soupire’s squadron disembarked the 2nd and 3rd battalions of Lorraine Infanterie (1,000 regular troops) and 50 artillerymen under the command of Colonel Antoine-Séraphin Baudoin, Chevalier de Soupire.
 Furthermore, some 600 sailors were also landed.
 However, even after the arrival of this reinforcement, the French movements were of small importance.
 Indeed their inactivity at this period was no less surprising than welcome to the British, for the Presidency of Madras, in the face of their superior numbers, had been obliged to withdraw all its troops into garrison and to stand strictly on the defensive.
 Indeed, Rear-Admiral Pocock's ships were in a rather bad condition and some of them temporarily unfit for action.
 Furthermore, an expected British reinforcement under Commodore Charles Stevens, had been detained at Bombay (it arrived on the coast of Coromandel only on January 20 1758).

 The secret of the French forbearance was that the governor of Pondicherry, having received positive orders from France to await the arrival of further succours, was fain to content himself with the reduction of a few of the outlying forts of the Carnatic.